Call for Papers

 Registration for the conference will be $100 CAD ($50 CAD for students).
 We intend to apply for external funding, but applicants should work on the basis that they will be responsible for funding their travel and accommodation.

-We plan to publish selected conference papers in a special edition of a peer-reviewed journal.
+We plan to publish selected conference papers in a special edition of a peer-reviewed journal or edited collection.